Texas Lt. Gov. Dan Patrick tests positive for COVID-19 - NewsBreak

 Texas Lt.
 Gov. Dan Patrick tests positive for COVID-19

 AUSTIN (KXAN) — Texas Lt.
-Gov. Dan Patrick is self-quarantining with mild symptoms after testing positive for COVID-19 last week.
+Gov. Dan Patrick is self-quarantining with mild symptoms after testing positive for COVID-19 past week.

 Patrick previously sued the Biden administration over the federal requirement for federal government workers and contractors to be vaccinated.